SimonHoenscheid/vagrant-puppet-development-environment/README.md

 **connect different OS Clients to puppetmaster**

 1. go to clients directory
-2. choose the OS with the matching puppet version (p3 =Puppet3, p4=Puppet4)
+2. choose the OS with the matching puppet version (p5 =Puppet5)
-3. boxes puppetclient0{1-5} are prepared for each OS.
+3. boxes puppetclient0{1-10} are prepared for each OS.
 4. execute vagrant global-status
 5. start up the next box in a row:
 6. vagrant up puppetclient0n

-##TODO

-* get rid of puppet deprecation warnings for the Puppet3 agents (roll out new config)
-* setup puppetexplorer node
-* setup foreman node (will not work with Puppet 4 atm)
-* cleanup code
-* do more things in puppetcode, less in scripts

-##FIXED
-* fix the puppetmaster -> puppetdb communication bug with Puppet3 [Bug] (https://github.com/SimonHoenscheid/vagrant-puppet-development-environment/issues/1)